 You'll also want to keep in contact with family and friends back home, and nothing beats video-calling for that.
-So, when you’re living at university, especially if you’re in a shared house, choosing the right broadband is vital.
-This guide will tell you what to look for when you look for a new internet connection, so you can find the best package at the best price for you and your housemates.
+So, when you’re living at university, especially if you’re in a shared house, choosing the right broadband service is vital.
+This guide will tell you what to look for when you look for a new internet connection, so you can find the best student broadband package at the best price for you and your housemates.

 When you look for a new internet package as a student, you need to consider the following:

 - Speed - How fast do you need your internet to be?
 What type of internet users are in your household?

 - Length of Contract - How long do you need your broadband contract to last?
 Will you be living in student accommodation for the full year?

 - Usage - How much data will you need?
 Do I need unlimited broadband?

 - TV - Are there any TV services offered as part of the package?
 How much do my housemates and I watch TV?

 This guide will take a further look at each of these selling points.

 Finding broadband on a student budget

 As a student, budgeting is a big part of your life.
 Mostly you’ll just want to spend our money at the Students’ Union bar, on socialising and having a good time.
 You don’t want to think about the boring, important stuff, let alone spend loads of your student loan on it.
 But internet is essential.
 And you don’t want your connection to cut out the night before you’ve got an important deadline, or as you’re frantically trying to buy the last tickets available for that big night out.

 While you'll be working from a tight budget, going for the absolute cheapest deal might not always be the best option.
 If you live in a shared house with other students, you need to think about what speeds and download limits you will all need.
-You also need to consider if it’s worth getting your broadband with a TV or phone package too.
+You also need to consider if it’s worth getting your broadband with a phone or TV package too.